zhengyang-wang/GVTNets/README.md

 ./scripts/label-free/evaluate_dir.sh [dataset] gvtnet_label-free_pretrained pretrained
 ```

 You will obtain the exact number reported in the supplementary of our paper.
+The estimated running time can be found in the paper.

 ### Content-aware 3D image denoising and 3D to 2D image projection (CARE)